ercenurunal/ercenurunal.github.io/papers.md

 ## Journal Articles

+**Ünal, E.**, Kırbaşoğlu, K., Karadöller, D.Z., Sümer, B. Özyürek, A. (in press).
+Gesture reduces mapping difficulties in the development of spatial language depending on the complexity of spatial relations. *Cognitive Science*.

 * **Ünal, E.**, Wilson, F., Trueswell, J., & Papafragou, A. (2024).
 [Asymmetries in encoding event roles: Evidence from language and cognition.](/papers/UWTP_COG2024.pdf) *Cognition*, *250*, Article 105868.

 * Karadöller, D.Z., Sümer, B., **Ünal, E.**, & Özyürek, A. (2024).
 [Sign advantage: Both children and adults’ spatial expressions in sign are more informative than those in speech and gestures combined.](/papers/KSUO_JCL2024.pdf) *Journal of Child Language*, *51*(4) 876-902.